jwl-7/c0de_gr1nd/python_explanations/nonuniform_random_number.md

     ```python
     r_num = random.random()
     ```
-3. Loop over the intervals array, find what interval the random number generated corresponds to, and then return the value that the interval corresponds to
+3. Loop over _intervals_, find what interval the random number generated corresponds to, then return the value that the interval corresponds to
     ```python
     for i in range(len(intervals)):
         if r_num <= intervals[i]: